 It has prompted me to look back through my posterous archive for something I remember writing but couldn’t find on here – about how offensive it is when people accuse us (people working in cancer research in any capacity) of being part of some great conspiracy to hide cures.
 I’ve edited it a bit as it’s from 2011.

 Let us not forget that many people are living examples that we can and do cure cancer, it’s just difficult to define “cure” – 5 years free?
 10?
 We all die of something.
-But particularly “treatable” diseases include some forms of leukaemia, breast cancer, skin cancer – surgical techniques, chemo- and radiotherapy have come a very long way in the last 50-60 years, since DNA was discovered and we started to learn a lot more about this hugely varied set of diseases.
+But particularly “treatable” diseases include some forms of leukaemia, or breast, skin and testicular cancer – surgical techniques, chemo- and radiotherapy have come a very long way in the last 50-60 years, since DNA was discovered and we started to learn a lot more about this hugely varied set of diseases.

 There is no cure-all, however, no magic bullet.
 Cancer is hugely complicated and treatment options and success depend on where it is (what kinds of tissues and cells are involved), what caused it (cancer can have a hereditary [genes inherited from parents] basis but it can also be completely due to the environment, but most often a combination of the two) and which mutations are involved, amongst other things.
 It’s not one disease but many.
 Some forms like certain brain tumours, pancreatic and ovarian cancer are still very deadly.
-Others aren’t necessarily a death sentence but more of a condition that can be managed over time.
+Others aren’t necessarily a death sentence but more of a condition that can be managed over time (such as non-aggressive prostate cancer).

 People are working all over the world on all the kinds of cancer we know about, from understanding things down at the cellular level up to making and optimising drugs and testing them on people, all the way to surgeons, doctors and nurses looking after the patients.